KilledByAPixel/LittleJS/README.md

 *You will need to run a local web server to run LittleJS games!*

 This is because web browsers just have protection from loading local files.
 You may see a console error like "The image element contains cross-origin data."
 Don't panic, it's easy to fix!
-If you are using [Visual Studio Code](https://code.visualstudio.com/) there is a [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) that will handle this for you automatically.
+If you are using [Visual Studio Code](https://code.visualstudio.com/) there is a [Live Preview Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) that will handle this for you automatically.
 Another option is to setup a simple local web server like [http-server](https://www.npmjs.com/package/http-server) via npm.

 Learn how to make a simple game from scratch with [The Breakout Tutorial.](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutorial)